Citi FM launches exclusive radio coverage of 2021/22 Premier League season

 The launch, witnessed by a number of football fans, took place at the premises of Citi FM and Citi TV at Adabraka in Accra.

-Due to the COVID-19 pandemic, attendance was limited, while everyone present at the event was in their face masks and observed the necessary social distancing protocols.
+Due to the COVID-19 pandemic, attendance was limited, while everyone present at the event was in their face masks.

 Citi FM, over the years, has cemented its place as the home of the Premier League in Ghana, and this fact was further strengthened after the station secured the exclusive radio rights for the new season.